dyozie/pivotal-hd-docs/content/getting-started/pivotalhd-vm.md

 * HDFS - Hadoop File System, a distributed storage system.
 * YARN - A framework for running distributed applications.
 MapReduce is one such application.
-* HBase - A columnar, sparsely distributed data base.
+* HBase - A columnar, sparsely distributed database.
 * Hive - A framework for running SQL like queries.
 * Pig - A data flow language somewhat similar to Hive.
 * ZooKeeper - A quorum of servers for configuration management